Apheloria polychroma: Ecology

 The species A. polychroma is usually found in mesic habitats such as deciduous forests and less often found in drier habitats such as glades, for example, the mixed forest with eastern red cedar in the Cedars Natural Area Preserve in Lee county in Virginia.
 This millipede can be found under decaying leaves but sometimes can be observed walking on leaf litter on the forest floor.
 This species is bolder than other members of the family Xystodesmidae, more often seen in the open, and when perturbed, more inclined to thrash and writhe rather than roll into a defensive ball.
 When handled, this millipede emits a large quantity of defensive secretions.

-Each of the six color patterns displayed by this species corresponds to a Mullerian mimicry ring in the region.
+Each of the six color patterns displayed by this species corresponds to a Müllerian mimicry ring in the region.
 These mimicry rings include millipede species in the genera Apheloria, Brachoria, and Appalachioria.
 This mimicry and overlapping ranges make it difficult to distinguish A. polychroma from other species based on color patterns alone, especially species of Brachoria, which can closely mimic the patterns displayed by A. polychroma.
 Each of the six color patterns used by A. polychroma is subject to mimicry by a different species of Brachoria.
 The species A. polychroma can be distinguished from these other species, however, based on features of the gonopods.

 Like other millipedes, this species feeds on leaf litter, rotting wood, and other decaying vegation on the forest floor.
 These millipedes digest this plant matter and excrete feces that becomes food for microbes, fungi, and plants.
 These millipedes thereby play an important role in the ecosystem by enriching the soil and recycling nutrients that support other organisms in the forest.